KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### 2.2 Where Physicalism Sits in the Stratification

-Physicalism describes L₁ / IL₁ — the metric terminus where Embodied Soul (🪷 Soma) and Embodied Mind (🧾 Biosa) interface with corporeal form.
+Physicalism describes L₁ / IL₁ — the metric terminus where centropic Embodied Soul (🪷 Soma) and Embodied Mind (🧾 Biosa) interface with corporeal form, and where their entropic counterparts (🍷 Malara / 🤯 Mania) express the same embodied register through reactive dissociation and unanchored cognition.

 At L₁, awareness genuinely presents as a property of embodied processes. 🧾 Biosa translates the body's encounter with the world into conscious insight.
 The neural correlate genuinely *is* the L₁ expression of the awareness dynamic.
 From within L₁, this translation appears to be the totality of consciousness because L₁'s own logic is structurally complete within its register.